 - So is this the money I have or the money I want to have?

 - Uh, I don’t think this app is for me.
 Delete…

 YNAB had what we like to call a learning curve.
 And a big one.
 Just a double rainbow of a learning curve, allllll the way across the sky.

 This learning curve made it hard to share with your friends and family, right?
-Like “Hey, you’ve GOT to try this new app, it’s changed my life.
-We’ll just need a 4-hour sit down teaching session, and you’ll want to sign up for these three live workshops, watch this 2-hour video course, read this book, absorb the entire blog in your sleep, and text me whenever you are confused, okay?”
+Like “Hey, you’ve GOT to try this new app, it’s changed my spending habits and my life.
+We’ll just need a 4-hour sit down teaching session, and you’ll want to sign up for these three live Q&A sessions with an expert, watch this 2-hour video course, read this book, absorb the entire blog in your sleep, and text me for budgeting tips whenever you are confused, okay?”

-Here are eight ways your budget just got better:
+Here are eight ways we made your budget better:

 - A fresh new look

 - Change your budget quickly in Edit Mode